Please try searching something.

 How to Enable Apple Pay

-- Log in to your Apple Developer account and follow the instructions to create a merchant identifier and identity certificate (assigned to the identifier);
+- Log in to your Apple Developer account and follow the instructions to create a merchant identifier and merchant identity certificate (assigned to the identifier);

 - Go to your DECTA Gate account, select Settings, then the Payment Methods section and click on the "Configure" button for Apple Pay;

-- After adding a new application, it will appear in the Apple Pay Certificates section with status pending.
+- After adding a new certificate, it will appear in the Apple Pay Certificates section with status pending.
 In order to activate it, click on the Actions menu and choose to upload a certificate.
 A new view will be presented where you download the CSR file.
 Then, go to your Apple Developer account and follow these instructions to create a payment processing certificate.

 NB: Make sure you use the same merchant identifier as in the previous steps.
-When you are asked to upload a Certificate Signing Request, select the CSR you just downloaded from the Gate UI.
+When you are asked to upload a Certificate Signing Request, select the CSR you just downloaded from the Merchant Portal.
 Then, download and save the generated payment processing certificate as a .cer file.
-Now you can upload the certificate you received from Apple in the Gate UI.
-Once that is done, click “Add”;
+Now you can upload the certificate you received from Apple in the Merchant Portal.
+Once that is done, click “Add”; - You will now see the certificate attached to your application.
+The status - pending or active - indicates whether the certificate is active.
+If it is, you are now able to perform Apple Pay transactions with DECTA;

 This step is required only if you are integrating Apple Pay with your app.
 Ignore this step, if you intend to integrate Apple Pay with your website only.